-Report on Compliance for Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited Youth & Opportunity United, Inc.'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Youth & Opportunity United, Inc.'s major federal programs for the year ended June 30, 2017.
-Youth & Opportunity United, Inc.'s major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Youth & Opportunity United, Inc.'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Youth & Opportunity United, Inc.'s major federal program for the year ended June 30, 2018.
+Youth & Opportunity United, Inc.'s major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.